Canon 1300D vs Sony RX100

 Review summary: Canon 1300D vs Sony RX100

-Reasons to prefer the Canon EOS 1300D:
+Advantages of the Canon EOS 1300D:

 - Better image quality: Features a larger and more technologically advanced imaging sensor.